kaimfrai/atr/README.md

 * Dyno: An implementation using the dyno library and CRTP.
 * Polymorphic: An implementation using the polymorphic library and CRTP.
 * Replication: A hand-optimized implementation which resembles closely the result of ATR.
+* SOAATR: An implementation using ATR and arranging types in a structure of arrays way.
+Function overloads are merged on the instruction level into SIMD instructions to execute 8 elements at once.
+This could be called SIMD-polymorphism.
 * SOAReplication: A hand-optimized implementation using a structure of arrays approach and SIMD intrinsics.
 This is intended to be a reference point for the future SOA-ATR
 * TagATR: An implementation using ATR with a separate array of tags.
 * TagReplication: A hand-optimized implementation which resembles closely the result of TagATR.